 The sales pitch:

-Now normally you'd have to get a copy of Ian King's "free" report to get more details on this company, but I'll be exposing it in just a bit so that you don't have to.
+Now normally you'd have to get a copy of Ian King's "free" report (The Company Leading the Big Data Money Boom) to get more details on this company, but I'll be exposing it in just a bit so that you don't have to.

 This report is completely "free", but first you have to buy into the advisory subscription service he's pushing... so in other words it's not actually free.